Greek Yogurt for Babies – Benefits, Recipes and Precautions

 2. Turn off the heat and transfer the apricots to a dish, allowing them to cool.

-3. Once cool, take the apricots in a blender, add in the banana slices and Greek yoghurt and blend to a puree.
+3. Once cool, put the apricots in a blender, add the banana slices and Greek yoghurt, and blend them into a puree.

 2. Banana and Greek Yoghurt Pudding